 If you’re visiting on Easter or the weeks immediately before it, it’s also worth noting that there are special festivities for the holiday.
 Take a look at our Guide to Easter at Walt Disney World for more on the beautifully-decorated eggs, seasonal foods, Magic Kingdom meet & greet, pre-parade, and everything else you can expect from Easter in the parks and hotels.

 Much more significant than that is the Epcot International Flower & Garden Festival, which continues in April and brings a vibrant atmosphere to Epcot, but there’s not much else.
 The words “vibrant atmosphere” don’t exactly get the kids hyped up like “trick or treating” or “THIS IS NOT A DRILL.
 SANTA WILL BE THERE.”
-The annual event will run for the entire month of April, continuing until July 5, 2021.
+The annual event will run for the entire month of April 2022, continuing until early July 2022.

 Aside from Easter week, park hours are pretty average in April.
 It’s worth noting that park hours are a decent proxy for projected attendance levels, so the later a particular park is open, the higher Disney expects the crowds to be.
 Plan accordingly.
-For more tips on what times of year might be good for visiting, check out our When To Visit Walt Disney World post for the best and worst months of the year.
+For more tips on what times of year might be good for visiting, check out our 2022 Walt Disney World Crowd Calendars post for the best and worst months of the year.

 April Refurbishments & New Rides

-This unprecedented overhaul has led us to address the question Should You Visit Epcot in 2021? in a dedicated post.
+This unprecedented overhaul has led us to address the question Should You Visit Epcot? in a dedicated post.
 For most people, the answer will be yes, but it’s still worth going in with a realistic view of just how much construction will impact your vacation.

 We’ll start this free crowd calendar section with the same preface as other months–skip ahead a few paragraphs if you’ve already read it.
 We don’t have a color-coded crowd calendar here because we don’t put much reliance on them anymore.
 You shouldn’t, either.
 If we just had a visual crowd calendar graphic here, many of you would only look at that and not read the accompanying explanation that covers what you might actually expect.
 That’d be doing you a disservice.